ourresearch/openalex-docs/the-data/works/README.md

 ### `doi`

-_String:_ The DOI for the work.
+The DOI (digital object identifier) for the work.

 This is the [Canonical External ID](../../the-api/get-single-entities/#canonical-external-ids) for works.

 Occasionally, a work has more than one DOI--for example, there might be one DOI for a preprint version hosted on [bioRxiv](https://www.biorxiv.org/), and another DOI for the [published version](./#version).
 However, this field always has just one DOI, the DOI for the published work.